-Panama’s economy with a 5-year compound annual growth of 7.9% and per capita income of $21,765, is one of the fastest growing economies in the world.
-The country’s economy is largely based on the robust services sector that contributes more than 75% to GDP.
-Other major sectors include banking, logistics, the Colon Free Trade Zone, flagship registry, and tourism.
+The economy of Panama is one of the fastest-growing economies in the world.
+The country has a 5-year compound annual growth of 5.8% and a per capita income projected to be $13,200 in 2020.
+Panama’s economy is largely based on the robust services sector that contributes to over 75% of the country’s GDP.
+Other major sectors include banking, logistics, the Colon Free Trade Zone flagship registry, and tourism.
 Also, several important infrastructure development projects have bolstered Panama’s economic growth.
-Reforms including easing the process of setting up business and reduction of corporate tax have contributed to economic growth.
+Reforms such as easing the process of setting up business and reduction of corporate tax have contributed to economic growth.

 - Marital status